10 myths and misconceptions about the pelvic floor!

 There are several other long-term solutions instead of wearing urinary pads or worse, diapers for adults.

-The pelvic floor rehabilitation, whether it is by Biofeedback (like if you trained your pelvic muscles in the same way as your abs), electrical stimulation or other techniques, strengthens your weakened pelvic floor.
+The pelvic floor training, whether it is by biofeedback, electrical stimulation or other techniques, strengthens your weakened pelvic floor.
 You can download the free mobile app Emy – Medical Kegel exercises.
 Start now with a few exercises that you can do without the Kegel trainer.

 The last solution if nothing else works is an operation to insert a surgical mesh (a medical product that helps supporting weakened or damaged tissues) … not the easiest solution, but better than wearing diapers for the rest of you life.